Benjamin Tillman: Senate election of 1894

 Balked again, Butler attempted to turn the campaign personal, calling Tillman a liar and trying to strike him.
 Tillman warned that Butler's tactics risked sundering white unity, stating to a questioner who asked why he did not meet Butler's insults with violence, "Yes, I tell you, you cowardly hound, why I took them [the insults], and I'll meet you wherever you want to.
 I took them because I, as governor of the State, could not afford to create a row at a public meeting and have our people murder each other like dogs."

 By early July, Butler had realized the futility of his race, and took to ignoring Tillman in his speeches, which the governor reciprocated, taking much of the drama from the debates.
 The two men even rode in the same carriage on July 4.
 Nevertheless, Butler refused to surrender, even after the primary for the legislature was overwhelmingly won by the Tillmanites, threatening action in the courts and an election contest before the Senate.
-On December 11, 1894, Benjamin Tillman was elected to the Senate by the new legislature with 131 votes.
+On December 11, 1894, Tillman was elected to the Senate by the new legislature with 131 votes.
 Butler received 21 and three votes were scattered.

 Senator (1895–1918)

 Disenfranchising the African American: 1895 state constitutional convention

 Throughout his time as governor, Tillman had sought a convention to rewrite South Carolina's Reconstruction-era constitution.
 His main purpose in doing so was to disenfranchise African Americans.
 They opposed Tillman's proposal, as did others, who had seen previous efforts to restrict the franchise rebound against white voters.
 Tillman was successful in getting the legislature to place a referendum for a constitutional convention on the November 1894 general election ballot.
 It passed by 2,000 votes statewide, the narrow margin gained, according to Kantrowitz, most likely through fraud.
 John Gary Evans was elected Tillman's successor as governor.

 Opponents sued in the courts to overturn the referendum result; they were unsuccessful.
 During the convention, Tillman hailed it as "a fitting capstone to the triumphal arch which the common people have erected to liberty, progress, and Anglo-Saxon civilization since 1890".
 To assure white unity, Tillman allowed the election of Conservatives as about a third of delegates.
 The convention assembled in Columbia in September 1895, consisting of 112 Tillmanites, 42 Conservatives, and six African Americans.
 Tillman called black disenfranchisement "the sole cause of our being here".

 Tillman was the dominant figure of the convention, chairing the Committee on the Rights of Suffrage, which was to craft language to accomplish the disenfranchisement.
-Constrained by the requirement of the federal Fifteenth Amendment that men of all races be allowed to vote, the committee sought language that though superficially nondiscriminatory would operate or could be used to take the vote from most African Americans.
+Constrained by the requirement of the federal Fifteenth Amendment that men of all races be allowed to vote, the committee sought language that, though superficially nondiscriminatory, would operate or could be used to take the vote from most African Americans.

 Tillman spoke to the convention on October 31.
 In addition to supporting the provisions of the draft document, he recalled 1876: